The Devil’s Advocate pulls off complex philosophy, popcorn thrills and a risky twist. Here’s how it works.

 There is another interpretation, however where, rather than a dream, the story unfolds exactly as we seen on screen.

 When Lomax shoots himself at the end of the film, it undoes Milton’s plans for world domination.
 This reset button returns Kevin to the first crossroads, where he gets another shot at making the right choice (see also Don’t Let Go).

 Son of Satan

 Kevin Lomax belongs to that class of cinema character with a dad in the closet.
-And, like Luke Skywalker, the father he uncovers is a force of evil.
+Like Luke Skywalker, the father he eventually meets is a force of evil.

 However, Lomax is his father’s son long before he learns the truth about Milton (Al Pacino):